25.4.2025

 Camping is also allowed in the museum area.

-The key is in a key cabinet on the hut wall.
-The cabinet is protected with a code.
-Instructions and the code are sent to you by e-mail at the time of booking.
+The key is in a key code box on the hut wall.
+The box is protected with a code.
+Instructions and the code are sent to you by e-mail after the payment.

 The hut has a stove and firewood for heating.
 Please use firewood sparingly.
 Please note that it takes some time before the hut is properly warm.